allenzhang721/CuriosSwift/CuriosSwift/Pods/Kingfisher/README.md

 imageView.kf_setImageWithURL(NSURL(string: "http://your_image_url.png")!)
 ```

-Most cases, Kingfisher is used in a reusable cell.
+In most cases, Kingfisher is used in a reusable cell.
 Since the downloading process is asynchronous, the earlier image will be remained during the downloading of newer one.
 The placeholder version of this API could help:

 ```swift
 imageView.kf_setImageWithURL(NSURL(string: "http://your_image_url.png")!, placeholderImage: nil)